CnkiPythonMeta/CnkiPythonMeta/README.md

 <pre>
-we report a computational method and program（CnkiPythonMeta）based on the Python programming language for
+We report a computational method and program（CnkiPythonMeta）based on the Python programming language for
 basic data analysis and processing.This is a CnkiPythonMeta package for processing data from CNKI(https://www.cnki.net/),
 which the input file must be TXT format form 2000 to 2022 and it will merge the TXT files into the single EXCEL file
 as basic data for further analysis.